Chamkaisi Chindi Udaysi

 Chamkaisi Chindi Udaysi is a 2009 Indian Kannada-language comedy film directed by A. R. Babu and starring Komal and Nidhi Subbaiah.
 The film is an unofficial remake of the Hindi film Deewane Huye Paagal (2005), which itself is based on the English film There's Something About Mary (1998).

 The film was released on 3 July 2009 alongside Kabaddi (2009).

 Production

 The film was initially titled Operation Kamala, but the title was rejected given that the phrase was a popular slogan of Bharatiya Janata Party, Karnataka.
 The scenes involving Komal on a jet ski were shot in Thailand.

+Soundtrack

+The music was composed by P. B. Balaji.
+The song "Colour Colour Duniya" is based on "Ah Mudhal Akku" from the 2005 Tamil film Jithan.

 Reception

 A critic from Mid-Day wrote that "If comedy is what you are seeking, then this movie will dissa [sic] you".
 A critic from Bangalore Mirror opined that "Chamkaisi Chindi Udyasi is a hotchpotch of various Hindi and English films garnished with stale jokes".
 Film critic R. G. Vijayasarathy of IANS stated that "'Chamakaayisi...' has many loopholes but it is worth a watch for the entertaining dialogues".